Admire-ljb/Air-chat/README.md

 Task Difficulties: Highlight potential challenges or difficulties in completing the task, explaining why these might arise and what factors contribute to them.

 ### Output Segmentation
+Separate the output into two parts: one part is the code, and the other part is a description of the functionality of this code.

 ### KE requests